JoelSjogren/torrent-touch/HELP.md

  - magnet:?xt=urn:sha1:YNCKHTQCWBTRNJIV4WNAE52SJUQCZO5C

-OUTPUT-DIRECTORY is the root of the output tree, e.g.
+OUTPUT-DIRECTORY is the root of the output tree. default is `./' .

- - . *default*

     -h, --help
         just show this text